 When you planted your foot, the only thing giving way was usually a knee or ankle.
 I blew my knee during spring practice on that turf.

 The running track was also rock-hard.
-When you walked on it with cleats, you had to be careful.
-Or you’d end up on your butt.
-Or worse.
-Old-school football cleats just didn’t work on it.
+When you walked on it with cleats, you had to be careful or you’d end up on your butt.
+Old-school football cleats ... which were the absolute worst shoes ever created ... just didn’t work on it.

-Our job was to keep exuberant kids from jumping the fence trying to get in free for the games.
+Our job was to keep exuberant kids from jumping the fence (some of which was covered by hedges) trying to get in free for the games.
 We were often allowed up in the Scholarship Box where high school coaches from around the state were allowed to watch the games.

-During the renovation, some of the bleachers were replaced by red plastic chair seats.
-But not enough.
-Most of the old, wooden bleachers … slivers and all … still survived.
+During that renovation, some of the bleachers were replaced by red plastic chair seats.
+But not enough of them.
+Most of the old, wooden bleachers … slivers and all … still survived as you can see in the above photo.

-I remember when the U hosted the WAC Track and Field Championships in 1975 or 1976.
-There were incredible athletes from UTEP (a track powerhouse at that time), Arizona State, BYU, Arizona, and others.
+I remember when the U hosted the WAC Track and Field Championships in ...
+I believe ...
+1976.
+There were incredible athletes from UTEP (on a run of multiple national championships), Arizona State, BYU, Arizona, and others.

 It was a fun experience as so many of the athletes were from other countries.
-And were already or soon-to-be Olympic competitors.
-But I remember thinking how horrible the track was.
+They were already or soon-to-be Olympic competitors.
+But I remember thinking how we got that event here with such a horrible track.

 In 1982, another upgrade occurred.
 The field was lowered more than nine feet.
 New seats were added along the sidelines.
-And a whole new south end seating structure was built.
+A whole new south end seating structure was built.
+We even had our football season tickets in the new south end for a few years.

 The south end addition was named